FY 2003 Award Winners

 In FY 2003, EPA expanded its peer awards program, collectively known as the “Btu Buster Awards,” which recognizes and encourages energy and water conservation among EPA facility managers and building design and construction personnel.
 The following awards were presented at EPA's Buildings and Facilities conference in San Francisco, California, in February 2004.

 - The Btu Buster of the Year was Frank Price of the Robert S. Kerr laboratory in Ada, Oklahoma, for his determination and persistence in achieving 50 percent energy reduction through an energy savings performance contract at the laboratory.

-- The Leading Edge Award went to Russ Ahlgren of the Environmental Effects Research Laboratory in Narragansett, Rhode Island, for making EPA's first major biodiesel purchase.
+- The Leading Edge Award went to Russ Ahlgren of the Atlantic Ecology Division Laboratory in Narragansett, Rhode Island, for making EPA's first major biodiesel purchase.